 Here we are.

 For instance, I started therapy, and finally got a diagnosis.
 It wasn’t what I wanted to hear, but it helped me get a grasp on how I wanted to move forward.
 Being able to decompress with someone who was neutral was great, but it also made me feel slightly alone.
-Two things have happened since I’ve opened up about being EXTREMELY saddened by the death of not only my sister, but my Granny Blackburn, my uncle, and both of my grandfathers.
+Two things have happened since I’ve opened up about being EXTREMELY saddened by the death of not only my sister and now my brother, but my Granny Blackburn, my uncle, and both of my grandfathers.

 She’s missed my wedding, the birth of five of her nieces and nephews.
 The graduations of our brothers.
 She’s missed family trips, birthday parties, and just goofy moments in general.
 She’s missed officially calling Mr. Houseful her brother-in-law.
 She’s missed all of that, and no matter how much time passes, we won’t forget that she’s missing.